Marin County Small Claims Court, California

 Marin County Small Claims Court

-Cases in Marin County are often scheduled with a number of other small claims court cases.
+Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
 Because the court’s schedule is very busy (and has become more busy based on state cuts to the court’s budget), the court may expect you to present your entire case in a few minutes.
-It is very important to spend time preparing for your case ahead of time.
+It is important to prepare for your case beforehand.
 Bring any and all documents that support your case including: receipts, photos, contracts, and any other relevant documents.
-You should also bring other witnesses who can testify about your case.
-Being prepared for the hearing is half the battle.
-After each side has had the opportunity to present its side, the court will make a decision.
-The court will either make its ruling immediately, or notify both sides of its decision through the mail (make sure your address with the court is correct).
+Bring other witnesses who were present during relevant times and can provide testimony about the incident.
+Ensuring that you are prepared for your case goes along way to securing a successful outcome.
+After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.

-Marin County Small Claims Court cases are heard in 2 courthouses across Marin County.
-The website address for Marin County Superior Court (which will have more information for small claims court cases) is: www.marincourt.org.
+Small Claims Court cases are heard in 2 courthouses across the County.
+The website for Marin County Superior court is: www.marincourt.org.
 Here are the locations:

 Hall of Justice